csterryliu/profanity_detector/README.md

 # profanity_detector
-It can hide some taboo words in a sentance.<br>
+It can hide some taboo words in a sentence.<br>
 Language support: Chinese Traditional, English<br> Programming language: Java